vincentoleary/ANSP-Paleontology-Database-Coop/readme.md

 The file dig_workflows.md will be a description for our digitization workflows and how we are sharing our collections online through resources like iDigBio and PaleoBioDB

+The vp_website folder contains the files for our website, built from an HTML template on http://www.tooplate.com/

 Other files for our website and UUID system will be added as well.
 Check back soon!